syhpoon/xenvman/README.md

 which is different every time you build it.
 So it cannot be simply placed into data dir.
-Imagine you've patched some microservice and want to test it, you can simply include the binary itself (assuming your microservice is written in compiled language) in the HTTP request as a template parameter and by calling `AddFileToWorkspace` it will be copied to image workspace.
+Imagine you've patched some microservice and want to test it, you can simply include the binary itself (assuming your microservice is written in a compiled language) in the HTTP request as a template parameter and by calling `AddFileToWorkspace` it will be copied to image workspace.